jadelraee/JadeM-LDNEATS-Proj1/README.md

 ### New Users

-    * I want to the website to be accessible on any device.
+  - I want the website to be accessible on any device.
-    * I want navigation to be simple and easy to use.
+  - I want navigation to be simple and easy to use.
-    * I want to collect user data on a user
+  - I want to collect useful user data.

 ### User Retention
-    * I would like to be able to market future collaborations/recommendations to the user
+  -  I would like to be able to market future collaborations/recommendations to the user
 ### Frequent Visitors
-    * I would like to spike engagement across all social platforms
+  - I would like to spike engagement across all social platforms

 ---

 ## Design

 ### Wireframes
-  * Wireframes have been created by [wireframe-pro](https://mockflow.com/apps/wireframepro/)
+Wireframes have been created by [wireframe-pro](https://mockflow.com/apps/wireframepro/)

-Design / Wireframes / Colours / Typography / Features

-Wireframes

-Created by using Wireframe Pro (www.wireframepro.mockflow.com)